openethereum/openethereum.github.io/Public-Node.md

 parity --public-node
 ```

-This will publicly expose the Parity Wallet on port :8180 of your node and can be reached by anyone with access to the public IP or domain.
+This will publicly expose the Parity Wallet on port `:8180` of your node and can be reached by anyone with access to the public IP or domain.
 An example public node is served on [wallet.parity.io](https://wallet.parity.io/), see also [[Wallet.Parity.Io]].

 ![public-wallet-e](images/public-wallet-e.png)

-### Security
+The most important difference to a regular (local) Parity wallet is the way your keys are stored.
+Instead of creating a local profile on your disk, **your keys are entirely kept in your browser's local storage!** Always  [backup](Backing-up-&-Restoring) your recovery phrase and export the private keys (JSON) before using the public node on any of your devices.

+List of additional features of a public node:

-@TODO
+- @TODO

-### Features
+List of disabled features:

-@TODO
+- @TODO